xtravision-ai/xtravision-js-sdk/README.md

    ```html
    <div id="XtraVisionAssessmentID"></div>
    ```

+**IMP**: Once you load script file and do above steps, video automatically start after loading.

 Note: You can get XtraVision server response into callback method `onServerResponse`.
 Kindly configure it as per your demand